joshtbcr/RequestSAVM/README.md

 ## Usage

 1) Click on the extension icon on the right upper corner (Scream icon).
-(Wait
+(Wait for the action to happen).

 ## Limitations

 It will only work for new VMs.
 If there is already a VM requested, it will fail to download it.
+If you need to download existing one, then disable the extension.

 Anytime the Front End code (React) is changed by the team, it will likely break it. :')